-Just picked up the new Tamron 15-30mm ultra-wide angle zoom lens and have already have a few great experiences with it.
+I just picked up the new Tamron 15-30mm ultra-wide-angle zoom lens and have already had a few great experiences with it.

 I’ve been working on a detailed review but still need one more day with it before it’s done.
 Look for that tomorrow or this weekend.

-So far I’m only liking it, not loving it.
-I was hoping it would be a little bit sharper and it’s just a little too big to use comfortably with the Sony A7r.
-I really like it on my Canon 5Dmkii though.
-Sometimes you just can’t beat the form factor of a DSLR.
+So far, I’m only liking it, not loving it.
+I was hoping it would be a bit sharper, but it’s just too big to use comfortably with the Sony A7r.
+I like it on my Canon 5Dmkii, though.
+Sometimes, you just can’t beat the form factor of a DSLR.

 Update: See the Tamron 15-30mm Review and Sample Photos